Humswap/smart-contracts/README.md

 <img src="https://user-images.githubusercontent.com/85466543/125154039-cbcd0400-e10c-11eb-92b8-17f076cac609.png" width="150" height="125"/>
 </p>

 The Original Hummus NFT will be able to be staked in order to multiply your yields in the liquidity pool.
-Multiplier 2x
+Multiplier 2x in our Liquidity Pool.
+This can be won by playing PitaToss

 *OriginalHummusNFT Address:* `0x97f2a5dabafbef8b8ec25a4adce273f827af80ae`

+**⭐ Roadmap Item**: Integrate Neofs for all NFTs

 <br>

 ### BummusNFT (Live on TestNet) - [[Dora Link]](https://dora.coz.io/contract/neo3/mainnet/0x734fd178956f2156a2a38cd58d7471259b7d979c)